MattK1454/Pewlett-Hackard-Analysis/README.md

 ## Results

-After the analysis was completed, four points should be discussed:
+After the analysis was completed, four points are of note:

 - There are 29,414 senior engineers who qualify for retirement
 - There are 28,254 senior staff employees who qualify for retirement